 Politics and Government

 The prime minister is the Head of Government of the Semi-presidential Republic of Central Africa; the president is the Head of State.
 Though the nation boasts a multi-party system, continuous bloodshed and corruption have undermined political stability.
-Efforts for democracy and good government are under progress with constitutional revisions and global backing.
+Efforts for democracy and good government are in progress with constitutional revisions and global backing.
 Still, constant warfare and instability have hindered these projects.

 Executive branch

 Selected for a five-year term, the president oversees the government's executive branch.
 Originally selected in 2016 and re-elected in 2021, Faustin-Archange Touadéra is the president currently in office.
-The president picks cabinet members and a prime minister to assist govern the country.
+The president picks cabinet members and a prime minister to assist in governing the country.
 Comprising lawmaking and government action monitoring, the National Assembly also forms part of the executive branch.

 Legislative Branch